ScottLogic/blog/_posts/2024-04-18-monitoring-codebuild-build-status.md

 ## Step Functions

 To truly understand where we were going with the event-driven architecture and come up with an alternative solution, we took a step back and had a look at what we required.
-These were
+These were:

   1. The user can load the current state of the child apps
   2. The user is updated "instantly" when the child app state changes